quixio/quix-docs/docs/platform/tutorials/data-stream-processing/data-stream-processing.md

 However, this is all running with the Quix Serverless environment.

 You have to create and deploy 3 projects, we have: .
 Created an always on high performance back-end .
-Created API’s and Services focused on performance .
+Created APIs and Services focused on performance .
 Opened firewall ports and optimized DNS propagation

 ## Prerequisites